Two-dimensional diffusiophoretic colloidal banding: Optimizing the spatial and temporal design of solute sinks and sources: Conclusion

 \section{Conclusion}

 In summary, we present a numerical framework for studying the banding of colloidal particles in response to two-dimensional concentration gradients.
-By studying the enrichment of particles in a dipole system, we find that both the interdipole diffusion and flux decay timescales impact the optimal banding of colloidal particles.
+By studying the enrichment of particles in a dipole system, we find that both the interdipole diffusion and molar rate decay timescales impact the optimal banding of colloidal particles.
 Interestingly, a balance between these two characteristic timescales yields an optimal dipole separation distance, one which balances enrichment before the source and sink screen each other.
-By determining the flux from a finite-sized partitioning source, we are able to include the effects of a partition coefficient $K$ and diffusivity ratio $\hat{D}$ into our flux profiles.
+By determining the flux from a finite-sized partitioning source, we include the effects of a partition coefficient $K$ and diffusivity ratio $\hat{D}$ into our molar rate profiles.
 We find that the optimal separation distance in this scenario depends primarily on $K$, with $\hat{D}$ only showing a weak effect.
-By moving to a more complex geometric arrangement of sinks and sources, i.e. and octupole arrangement, we find that banding is also affected by geometric asymmetry.
-In fact, the optimal arrangement of sources and sinks is due to the interplay between multiple interpole diffusion timescales and the flux decay timescale. {} Looking forward, our results provide design principles for engineering microfluidic devices \cite{banerjee_design_2019,banerjee_long-range_2019,banerjee_soluto-inertial_2016,tan_two-step_2021} that utilize diffusiophoresis to move colloidal particles and create banded patterns.
+More importantly, we used the optimization of separation distance to elucidate that there are two timescales that impact the banding process.
+This discovery can be used to engineer complex systems with multiple sources and sinks.
+For instance, for an octupole arrangement of sources and sinks, we find that banding is also affected by geometric asymmetry.
+In fact, the optimal arrangement of sources and sinks is due to the interplay between multiple interpole diffusion timescales and the molar rate decay timescale. {} Looking forward, our results provide design principles for engineering microfluidic devices \cite{banerjee_design_2019,banerjee_long-range_2019,banerjee_soluto-inertial_2016,tan_two-step_2021} that utilize diffusiophoresis to move colloidal particles and create banded patterns.
 By utilizing partition coefficients and spatial arrangement, one can impart temporal and spatial control over the banded structure of colloidal particles.
 From a fundamental perspective, our results can also be expanded to include flow effects such as dispersion due to diffusiophoresis or diffusioosmosis \cite{shin_accumulation_2017,migacz_diffusiophoresis_2022,chu_tuning_2022,alessio_shim_gupta_stone_2022,singh_enhanced_2022,alessio_diffusiophoresis_2021_2d,doi:10.1021/acs.chemrev.1c00571}.
 Additionally, there is the potential to use such a system for applications that require precise control over colloid localization, such as biosensing \cite{squires_making_2008}, colloids separation \cite{shin_diffusiophoretic_2020}, and two-dimensional micropatterning \cite{choi_fabrication_2006}.
-Dipole and octupole systems, as envisioned, could be created using lithography similar to \cite{banerjee_design_2019}.
+Dipole and octupole systems, as envisioned, could be created using lithography similar to \cite{banerjee_long-range_2019}.
 Our work also invites future studies that move away from point sinks and sources, include higher-order effects and investigate asymmetric fluxes between sources and sinks.
-Furthermore, this encourages more studies on two- and three-dimensional diffusiophoresis.
+The results, as outlined in this article, motivate future experimental and theoretical studies to investigate two- and three-dimensional diffusiophoretic banding.